Mic92/sops-nix/README.md

 export SOPS_PGP_FP=2504791468b153b8a3963cc97ba53d1919c5dfd4
 ```

-If you have generated a gnupg key directly you can get your fingerprint like this:
+If you have generated a GnuPG key directly you can get your fingerprint like this:

 ```
 gpg --list-secret-keys --fingerprint